 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Spring.
-Prerequisite: Minimum grade of C in MATH 101, HEED 101, and SPEE 104.
+Prerequisite: Minimum grade of C or better in HEED 101.
+Note: Students enroll for this course through Michigan Colleges Online.
+Tuition rates and course fees are billed at the MWTEC program rate by the provider institution.
+Additional Cost: \$305.00 Course Fee.

 This course provides an understanding of the administrative duties of the medical assistant in a medical office or clinic.
 This course helps in the development of communication skills in the medical setting and the role of the medical assistant as a member of the health care team.
-Included is instruction in medical correspondence and records, filing telephone procedures, appointment scheduling, receptionist duties, and general office management.
-This course requires a final grade of "C" or better.
+Included is instruction in medical correspondence and records filing, telephone procedures, appointment scheduling, receptionist duties, and general office management.
+This course requires a final grade of C or better.